 Contrary to popular belief, the United States has, on balance, been withdrawing from the international economy for the past two decades.
-For all the claims that globalization is a major source of the country's economic disparities, the reality is the opposite: inequality has risen as international competition has fallen.
+For all the claims that globalization is the source of the country's political woes, the reality is the opposite: tensions have risen as international competition has fallen.
 In fact, the country suffers from greater economic inequality and political extremism than most other high-income democracies-countries that have generally increased their global economic exposure.
 That is not to say that competition from China and other countries has had no effect on U.S. workers.
-What it does say, however, is that the effect has occurred even as the U.S. government has swum against the tide of globalization, suggesting that more barriers to trade, investment, and immigration are not the answer.
+What it does say, however, is that the effect has occurred even as the U.S. government has swum against the tide of globalization, suggesting that more protectionism is not the answer.